FAQs

 Almost certainly not.
 The movements are so subtle, there will be nothing outside your normal range.
 If you do feel any pain, we will stop instantly.
 That is really not the idea.

 Potentially, yes.
 But the list of people who have is very, very small.
 Even then, their success is questionable.
 The Alexander Technique Teacher helps to develop sensory reliability in the client.
 The client has been relying on habit to find his or her way "around" themselves up until that point.
-The sensory feedback the client is giving themselves is probably unreliable, and the trained hands of an AT Teacher can relay that information in a constructive way.
-You are welcome to try learning from a book, though.
+The sensory feedback the client is giving themselves is probably unreliable, and only the trained hands of an AT Teacher can relay that information in a constructive way.
+You are welcome to try though.

-Is the Alexander Technique available on the NHS?
+Is The Alexander Technique available on the NHS?

-Not widely.
-Not yet.
-The hugely positive research by the Medical Research Council means that Alexander Technique on the NHS getting closer.
-Many more forward thinking GPs and consultants are making referrals.
+Lessons in the Alexander Technique ARE available in a very small number of NHS Trusts, including Kingston.The hugely positive research by the Medical Research Council means that Alexander Technique on the NHS getting closer.
+Many more forward thinking GPs and consultants are making private referrals.
 The modern NHS is moving towards a more preventative approach, which helps.

 Some companies do.
 More are following suit.
 You may need a GP or Consultant referral.
 Please contact your insurance company to ask.
 The following companies are known to have reimbursed Alexander Technique costs: Allied Dunbar, Norwich Union, BCWA, Cigna, Executive Healthcare Ltd.,The Civil Service Medical Aid Association, Ellis Healthcare, WPA, Healthcare Management, IGI, Managed Care Consultants Ltd, Prime Health, Medical Claims Handling, Orion, UAP Provincial Insurance, Exeter Friendly Society, Guardian Health, Executive Healthcare Ltd, Willis Healthcare.
-This list is not exhaustive, and is subject to change.

 alexandertechnique.com is an excellent resource to find more general information.